cristianortiz/crypto_converter/README.md

 - Using custom hooks, to keep the state and fill selects input form component whit the list of cryptocurrency retrieved from the API, and the list of fiat currency hardcoded in the component
 - Connect to external API using Axios to very concise and clean code
 - UseEffect hook to handle the API request and keep the UI data updated
+- Proptypes to type check of the props received in components